manggic/GIT/readme.md

 # Don't do it if you have uncommitted work you want to keep.
 git reset --hard 0d1d7fc32

+#To change the above hard reset to remote
+git push -f origin master

 # Alternatively, if there's work to keep:
 git stash
 git reset --hard 0d1d7fc32